makrai/notes/dettmers2305-qlora-finetune-quantized.md

 # Abstract

 * We present QLoRA, an efficient finetuning approach that reduces memory usage
-  * finetune a 65B parameter model on a single 48GB GPU while preserving full 16-bit finetuning task performance
+  * we finetune a 65B parameter model on a single 48GB GPU while preserving full 16-bit finetuning task performance
   * backpropagates gradients through a frozen, 4-bit quantized pretrained LM into Low Rank Adapters (LoRA)